The Guide To Using Social Media For Oil & Gas

 What is interesting is that it appears that professionals working in oil and gas are generally already engaged in social media and see the benefits.
 A joint Microsoft and Accenture study revealed that close to 75% of oil and gas professionals appreciated the value of social media and collaboration tools in their work.
 This was an 83% jump compared to a similar poll the year before.

-Of the 275 professionals profiled within national, international and independent oil and gas companies, 37% said social media and related tools boosts productivity, 95% claimed it helped them with work flexibility and over 36% said that social media helped them to complete projects on time and on budget.
+Of the 275 professionals profiled within national, international and independent oil and gas companies, 37% said social media and related tools boosts productivity, 95% claimed it helped them with work flexibility and over 36% said that social media aided the ability to complete projects on time and on budget.

 Unfortunately while it seems oil and gas workers are on board with social media, it is not quite the case when it comes to embracing social media at the corporate level with half of those surveyed claiming their companies restrict the use of many photo-sharing and social networking services.